uwasystemhealth/FRACAS_Team1/Deployment/README.md

 ### Server machine connection

 1. **Find connection details**
-   - Find the created EC2 instance in AWS EC2 dashboard, then enter the instance summary page by clicking on its Instance ID (which looks like i-xxxxxxxxxxx).
+   - Find the created EC2 instance in the AWS EC2 dashboard, then enter the instance summary page by clicking on its Instance ID (which looks like i-xxxxxxxxxxx).
-   - Click `Actions - Connect` to enter the connection page, take note of its Public IP.
+   - Click `Actions - Connect` to enter the connection page, and take note of its Public IP.
-   - Click SSH client for the connection details, take note of its Public DNS, which looks like `ec2-xxx...compute.amazonaws.com`.
+   - Click SSH client for the connection details, and take note of its Public DNS, which looks like `ec2-xxx...compute.amazonaws.com`.
 2. **Connect to the server machine**
    - Use the connection details and the private key selected in the EC2 creation step to connect to the EC2 instance using SSH.
    - Suppose that an SSH client like OpenSSH has been configured on your machine and can be called using `ssh`.
 Suppose that your key file's name is `your-private-key.pem` and your EC2's Public DNS is your-EC2-Pubic-DNS, you can connect to your server using:
    ```bash
    ssh -i "your-private-key.pem" ubuntu@your-EC2-Pubic-DNS
    ```
-   - <font color="green">**Developer tips:**</font> On Windows, an external application MobaXterm can be used to manage multiple SSH connection like tabs.
+   - <font color="green">**Developer tips:**</font> On Windows, an external application MobaXterm can be used to manage multiple SSH connections like tabs.
      - Create a new session, select SSH, then fill your EC2's Public DNS in the `Remote host` blank, and Specify username as `ubuntu`
      - Click on Advanced SSH settings, tick `Use private key` and select the key file located on your local machine.
-     - Save settings, then double click it in the bookmark panel on the left to start an SSH session.
-Multiple sessions can be manged as tabs at ease.
+     - Save settings, then double-click it in the bookmark panel on the left to start an SSH session.
+Multiple sessions can be managed as tabs at ease.

 </details>